 The Nutrition Facts Panel on food labels lists the number of grams of fiber per serving of food.
 The Nutrition Facts Panel also lists the percent Daily Value one serving provides for fiber based on a 2,000 calorie reference diet.
-The FDA set a Daily Value on food labels for fiber at 25 grams for a 2,000 calorie diet.
+The FDA set a Daily Value (DV) on food labels for fiber at 28 grams for a 2,000 calorie diet.
 The following terms are used on food labels to describe the fiber content of foods.

-- High source of fiber is 5 grams or more fiber per serving - Good source of fiber is 2.5 to 4.9 grams of fiber per serving
+- High source of fiber is 20 percent or more of the fiber DV per serving. - Good source of fiber is 10 to 19 percent of the fiber DV per serving.